Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• Looking at annual performance (CAGR) in of 31.1% in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (13.1%).
+• Looking at the annual performance (CAGR) of 22.2% in the last 5 years of US sectors mean reversion, we see it is relatively larger, thus better in comparison to the benchmark SPY (14.3%)

 Volatility: